vlang/v/CONTRIBUTING.md

 5. `v/table` V creates one table object that is shared by all parsers.
-It contains all types, consts, and functions, as well as several helpers to search for objects by name, register new objects, modify type's fields, etc.
+It contains all types, consts, and functions, as well as several helpers to search for objects by name, register new objects, modify types' fields, etc.

 6. `v/checker`.
 Type checker and resolver.
 It processes the AST and makes sure the types are correct.
 Unresolved types are resolved, type information is added